Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 Does Arizona Medicaid Cover Both Inpatient And Outpatient Rehab?

-Arizona Medicaid covers inpatient and outpatient rehab.
+Arizona Medicaid covers inpatient rehab and outpatient addiction treatment.
 Medicaid covers a range of care for inpatient and outpatient treatment, including OP, IOP, and day treatment.

 Do All Rehab Centers In Arizona Take Medicaid?

-Not all rehab centers will accept Medicaid, but there are plenty of treatment centers that do.
+Not all addiction programs will accept Medicaid, but there are plenty of treatment centers that do.

 What If I Need To Stay In Rehab For Longer Than Arizona Medicaid Covers?

-Arizona Medicaid may only cover part of your rehab stay if you and the addiction treatment specialists at your rehab center decide you need further treatment.
+Arizona Medicaid may only cover part of your stay if you and the addiction treatment specialists decide you need further treatment.

-There are other ways to finance extra days in a rehab facility, including:
+There are other ways to finance extra days in a treatment facility, including:

 - self-pay from personal savings